 Analyze CRM Problems and Seek Treatment

 Are your clients and prospects having a reaction to the number of irrelevant communications the firm has been sending?
-Have the number of duplicates in the system swollen to unacceptable levels?
+Has the number of duplicate contacts in the system swollen to an unacceptable levels?
 Has usage flat-lined because the users have lost confidence in the system?
 Are you feeling pressure from firm management because they don’t perceive they are getting value from the CRM?
 Or maybe some technology glitches – or some obstinate end users – are just giving you a pain.